 Doctor of Dental Medicine Degree Program

-Earn your Doctor of Dental Medicine degree with the University of New England — Maine's largest private university, recognized for excellence by The Princeton Review and others.
+Earn your Doctor of Dental Medicine degree with the University of New England — Maine's largest independent university, recognized for excellence by The Princeton Review and others.
 You'll become skilled in patient-centered care at UNE's Portland, Maine dental clinic, where UNE students treat thousands of patients each year at our Oral Health Center.

 Earn Your Doctor of Dental Medicine at Maine’s Leading Health University